apostrophecms/apostrophe-documentation/tutorials/pages/custom-properties.md

 Now restart your site and add a page with the "Company" page type.
 Boom!
 There's an "Incorporated" field in "Page Settings."

-You can access this field in your templates:
+You can access this field in your `company.html` page template:

     {{ page.typeSettings.incorporated }}

 "OK, but what other field types are there?" `apostrophe-fancy-page` uses Apostrophe schemas.
 You can do anything that is [supported by Apostrophe schemas](http://github.com/punkave/apostrophe-schemas).
-It's exactly like adding fields to snippet subclasses like `apostrophe-blog` and `apostrophe-events`.
+It's exactly like adding fields to [snippet subclasses](../snippets/subclassing-snippets.html) like `apostrophe-blog` and `apostrophe-events`.

 ## Passing Extra Information to Templates

-You can pass extra information to the page template by adding it as properties of the `req.extras` object.
+You can pass extra information to the page template by adding properties to the `req.extras` object.
 Any properties of that object are automatically visible to Nunjucks when the page is rendered.
 They appear as top-level variables, so `req.extras.myThing` becomes `myThing` in the template.

 ## Adding Joins